Green Finance and Carbon Emissions: A Nonlinear and Interaction Analysis Using Bayesian Additive Regression Trees: Results

 \subsection{Feature importance and interaction terms}

+This section utilizes the built-in functionalities of \texttt{bartMachine} to examine the importance of individual predictors and their interactions within BART.
+In the BART framework, variable importance is evaluated using the inclusion proportion metric \cite{chipman2010bart, bleich2014variable}.
+The inclusion proportion for a given predictor represents the frequency with which that variable is selected as a splitting rule across all posterior samples (among all tree structures generated during the MCMC iterations).
+A higher inclusion proportion indicates that the variable appears more frequently in the model’s partitioning process and thus contributes more substantially to explaining variations in the response variable.

+Interaction effects are evaluated following the approach of \cite{damien2013bayesian}, where an interaction between two predictors is considered present when both variables appear within splitting rules along a path in the same tree.
+To quantify these interactions, the method counts how often each pair of variables co-occurs in such splits across all trees and posterior samples.
+Summing these counts provides an overall measure of the interaction strength for each pair, which can then be used to assess the relative importance of their combined effect on the response.
+This approach allows the identification of predictor pairs whose joint influence is substantial, including cases where a variable may interact with itself.

-This section utilizes the built-in functionalities of \texttt{bartMachine} to examine the importance of individual predictors and their interactions in BART, Additionally, SHAP methods are employed to visualize nonlinear relationships and interactions among variables.
-Figures \ref{fig:2}, \ref{fig:3}, and \ref{fig:4} present the variable importance and interaction results extracted from \texttt{bartMachine}, while Figures \ref{fig:5}, and \ref{fig:6} show visualizations based on SHAP.
-As shown in Figure \ref{fig:2}, TEC appears most frequently in the model’s decision paths and has relatively narrow 95\% credible intervals (CI), indicating that it contributes the most to explaining variations in CEI, with a high degree of certainty.
-GFI ranks fifth, and its corresponding 95\% CI is also relatively narrow, suggesting that green finance exerts a significant and stable influence within the model.
-In contrast, CPRI ranks the lowest, with a near-zero contribution, implying limited predictive relevance.
-The statistical significance of each variable are further validated in Section \ref{Model Diagnostics and Statistical Significance Testing}.
+As shown in Figure \ref{fig:2}, TEC appears most frequently in the model’s decision paths and has relatively narrow 95\% credible intervals, indicating that it contributes the most to explaining variations in CEI, with a high degree of certainty.
+GFI ranks fifth, and its 95\% credible interval is relatively wide compared with those of other predictors, suggesting that although green finance exerts a significant influence, the model exhibits some uncertainty about the precise magnitude of its effect.
+In contrast, CPRI ranks the lowest, with a near-zero inclusion proportion and one of the narrowest 95\% credible interval, suggesting that it plays a limited role in explaining variations in CEI and that the model is fairly certain about this result.
+The statistical significance of each variable are further validated in Section \ref{Model diagnostics and statistical significance testing}.